 Traditional Oxford activities like punting prove popular with students from all over the world

 With Oxford itself drawing in visitors from around the world, it’s no surprise that Oxford Royale Academy summer schools enjoy an equally international environment.
-Our summer courses regularly attract students from 80 different nationalities and over 900 different schools, from as far afield as China, Brazil, Korea, St Kitts and Nevis and many other far-flung corners of the globe.
+Our summer courses regularly attract students from over 100 different nationalities, from as far afield as China, Brazil, Korea, St Kitts and Nevis and many other far-flung corners of the globe.
 Uniting students from these many nationalities is a shared love of learning that transcends cultural boundaries and makes for a stimulating academic atmosphere.